jlyonsmith/react-form-binder/README.md

 ### Function: `pre (binder: FormBinder, value: any) => any`

-A function used to pre-process the binding `value` for use by the bound component.
+A function used to pre-process the original object property for use as the binding value in the bound component.
+The binder looks through the binding names to find values in the original object.
+If a value is `undefined` the binder will use `""` as the binding value by default.
+You can use this function to override that behavior.

+For example, the original object may have a boolean property.
+If you want to use this value to set a checkbox INPUT control, you might set `pre: v => v || false` so that the checkbox has a valid value, even if the field is not initially set.

 ### Function: `post: (binder: FormBinder, value: any) => any`

-A function use to post-process the binding `value` to a format used for internal data transmission or storage.
+A function use to post-process the binding `value` to a format used in the original object.

 ## Class: `FormBinder(obj: object, bindings: Bindings, onAnyModified: () => ())`